Travel Category

 Rann Utsav

 A unique celebration, the Rann Mahotsav is celebrated on a salt desert, Rann of Kutch in Gujarat.
-A three-month long fair, it is an event of cultural extravaganza along with stay in one of the largest tent cities in the world.
+A three-month-long fair, it is an event of cultural extravaganza, along with staying in one of the largest tent cities in the world.
 The carnival is host to delicious local cuisine, charming handicraft items, vibrant cultural performances, exciting adventure sports, and much more.
-The pleasant weather of winter is the only time to visit the pictorial land and the best time would be the full moon nights when the landscape looks ethereal.
+The pleasant weather of winter is the only time to visit the pictorial land, and the best time would be the full moon nights when the landscape looks ethereal.

 Mount Abu Winter Festival (December)

-Rajasthan's only hill station; Mount Abu, hosts a famous winter festival.
-The three day carnival encompasses India's cultural diversity with traditional dances, folk music, concerts, fireworks display, fairs and much more from different states of India.
+Rajasthan's only hill station, Mount Abu, hosts a famous winter festival.
+The three-day carnival encompasses India's cultural diversity with traditional dances, folk music, concerts, fireworks display, fairs, and much more from different states of India.
 The weather during this period adds to the fun.
-What more is that, Udaipur is a few hours’ drive away.
+What's more is that, Udaipur is a few hours’ drive away.
 The beautiful city of Rajasthan is one of the most romantic places in India and the ideal holiday getaway in India.

 Jaipur Literature Festival (January)